mehrlander/Wring/README.md

 ## Problem

 Given one document, infer a compact set of recurring patterns (templates) and an instance map of their occurrences.

-The goal is to optimize for a balance of compression and human interpretability, ensuring that the decomposed structure can reconstruct the original document exactly.
+The goal is to optimize for a balance of compression and human interpretability.

 ```mermaid
 flowchart TD